Do you have several jobs that include your full and part-time work?

 For example, Shopify runs on Liquid, so those running their e-commerce stores on Shopify would want to hire someone who knows how to code Liquid.

 There are a few platforms that you can choose to work on like WordPress, which was previously mentioned, Drupal or Joomla.
-You can also look at eCommerce specialty platforms, where you can learn Shopify, WooCommerce, BigCommerce, and many other popular eCommerce solutions.
+You can also look at eCommerce speciality platforms, where you can learn Shopify, WooCommerce, BigCommerce, and many other popular eCommerce solutions.

 Another thing that can motivate you to enter the freelance web designing job is the high contract salary!

 The average salary of a freelancer in this field in the US is $83,085!

 A freelance travel agent is a consultant who works home-based and works on a per-project basis.
 This kind of travel agent is not tied up with some contracts and works on a freelance basis.
 If you love travelling and so into it, this freelance job may best match you and your interest!

 If you plan to be a travel consultant, it is important that you are persistent and diligent in managing itineraries, scheduling trips, and preparing all the things that are necessary.

-An efficient freelance travel agent must be good at making plans for the best traveling experience that one can offer to the client by ensuring that it will go smoothly and it will be the most memorable travel ever!
+An efficient freelance travel agent must be good at making plans for the best travelling experience that one can offer to the client by ensuring that it will go smoothly and it will be the most memorable travel ever!

 There are numerous ways in finding this freelance job, you can set up your own blog or website to attract your clients but make sure that you keep it updated with new travel destinations; you can also apply for this job on freelance work websites like Elance, O-Desk, PeoplePerHour, and Freelancer.

-The average salary that can be expected from a freelance travel agent is $34,600 in a yearly basis.
+The average salary that can be expected from a freelance travel agent is $34,600 on a yearly basis.

 This job usually requires a high school diploma but it is not compulsory in case of freelancing.
 Though some clients would prefer their travel agents that is an expert on internet research.